vonlanot/los-angeles-crimes/README.md

 ## Data Source
 The dataset used in this project is the "Los Angeles Crime Data from 2020" provided by the Los Angeles Police Department (LAPD) via [data.gov](https://catalog.data.gov/dataset/crime-data-from-2020-to-present).

-**Important Data Notes:**
+## Data Quality and Limitations

+Understanding the nuances of the data is crucial for accurate analysis.
+This project addresses several key data quality issues and limitations within the Los Angeles crime dataset:

+### Incomplete Recent Data (2024-2025)
-* It's important to note that the crime data for 2024 and 2025 within the dataset is incomplete due to the adoption of a new Records Management System for reporting crimes and arrests by the Los Angeles Police Department in 2024.
-As observed in an initial time trend analysis, records for 2024 show a significant drop-off towards the latter half of the year, and 2025 only contains minimal entries.
-To ensure accuracy and avoid misinterpreting trends based on partial data, this project will filter the dataset to include crime incidents up to and including December 31, 2023.
-All analyses and findings presented are therefore based on the complete data up to the end of 2023.
+The dataset includes crime data for 2024 and 2025, but these years are **incomplete**.
+This is primarily due to the Los Angeles Police Department's adoption of a new Records Management System in 2024, which affected data reporting.
+An initial time trend analysis revealed a significant drop-off in records during the latter half of 2024, with 2025 containing only minimal entries.
+To ensure the reliability of our analysis and avoid misinterpreting trends based on partial data, **all analyses and findings presented in this project are based solely on crime incidents up to and including December 31, 2023.**

+### Significant Missing Victim Demographics
+A substantial portion of demographic information for victims is **missing or unspecified**, which impacts the comprehensiveness of insights into victim profiles:

-* A significant proportion of crime incidents (approximately 24.91%) have victim age recorded as 'Unknown/Not Recorded' (or 0/negative in the raw data).
-This substantial data gap means that while our analysis provides valuable insights into the age demographics of *known* victims, these findings may not fully represent the age distribution across *all* crime incidents.
-The presence of such a large "unknown" category limits the comprehensiveness of victim age-based conclusions and highlights a potential area for improved data collection.
+* **Victim Age:** Approximately **24.91%** of crime incidents have victim age recorded as 'Unknown/Not Recorded' (or 0/negative in the raw data).
+While our analysis provides valuable insights into the age demographics of *known* victims, this significant gap means these findings may not fully represent the age distribution across *all* crime incidents.
-* Similar to victim age, a notable portion of the data, approximately **22.14%**, falls under the 'Unknown/Other' category for victim sex.
-This combines instances where the sex was not specified, was recorded as 'X', or contained clear data entry errors ('H', '-').
-This significant data gap indicates a limitation in fully understanding the sex demographics for all crime incidents and should be kept in mind when interpreting the presented proportions.
+* **Victim Sex:** Similarly, about **22.14%** of victim sex data falls under the 'Unknown/Other' category, which includes unspecified sex, 'X', or clear data entry errors ('H', '-').
+This limits a complete understanding of sex demographics for all incidents.
-* A significant finding from the dataset is that the largest single category for victim descent is **'Unknown/Unspecified' at 30.95%**.
-This substantial proportion indicates a considerable data gap, meaning that nearly a third of all crime incidents lack recorded victim descent information.
-This limitation is crucial to consider when interpreting the distribution among the identified descent groups, as the full picture of victim demographics remains partially obscured.
+* **Victim Descent:** The largest single category for victim descent is **'Unknown/Unspecified' at 30.95%**.
+This considerable data gap means nearly a third of all crime incidents lack recorded victim descent information, obscuring the full picture of victim demographics among identified groups.

+These missing demographic data points are crucial limitations to consider when interpreting victim-focused findings and highlight potential areas for improved data collection by the reporting agency.

+### Other Data Considerations
-* The data is transcribed from original paper crime reports and may contain some inaccuracies.
+* **Transcription Inaccuracies:** The raw data was transcribed from original paper crime reports, which may introduce some **inaccuracies**.
-* Some location fields with missing data are noted as `(0°, 0°)`.
-These will require careful handling during analysis.
+* **Missing Location Data:** Some location fields with missing data are noted as **(0°, 0°)**.
+These require careful handling during spatial analysis.
-* Address fields are provided only to the nearest hundred block to maintain privacy.
+* **Privacy Protection:** Address fields are provided only to the **nearest hundred block** to maintain privacy, limiting granular location analysis.

 ## Technologies Used
 * **Python**